MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdriver/nf-acxdriver-acxdriverisversionavailable.md

 ## -returns

-A Boolean value indicating if the specified driver version is available.
+**AcxDriverIsVersionAvailable** returns a Boolean value indicating if the specified driver version is available.

 ## -remarks